canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 ### via CLI

-You can also interact with your OpenStack via the CLI by using the `microstack.openstack` command.
-The syntax is identical to the client delivered by the [python-openstackclient][openstack_client] package.
+You can also interact with your OpenStack cloud via the CLI by using the `microstack.openstack` command.
+The syntax is identical to the client delivered by the [python-openstackclient][openstack-client] package.

 For example, to list available OpenStack endpoints run: